mmbi-glitch/mmbi-glitch/README.md

 ### Welcome to my Github page!
 I’m a 2nd-year university student at [Massey University](https://www.massey.ac.nz/) (Palmerston North, New Zealand).
 I'm currently studying towards a Bachelor's degree in Computer Science.
-I've already gained quite a bit of proficiency in C++, HTML5, CSS3, and Java.
+I've already gained quite a bit of proficiency in C++, JavaHTML5, CSS3, and .
 Hoping to widen my skills in the future!
 Again, thanks for looking in.

 <br/>